FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Please notify CYA as soon as you decide to withdraw or defer your acceptance.
 CYA will instruct you how to do so.
 Please also be sure to notify your school of your intention to withdraw from CYA or to defer to a later semester.

-CYA’s Refund policy for Academic Years 2020-21 and 2021-22 has been amended to alleviate some of the financial concerns and uncertainties caused by COVID-19: in the event that a student withdraws from, or CYA cancels, the program prior to Arrivals Day, CYA will issue a 100% refund including the $600 non-refundable deposit.
+Since the onset of the pandemic, CYA’s Refund policy has been amended to alleviate some of the financial concerns and uncertainties caused by COVID-19: in the event that a student withdraws from, or CYA cancels, the program prior to Arrivals Day, CYA will issue a 100% refund including the $600 non-refundable deposit.

 Will I get my money back if I defer to a later semester?